Testimonial by Ed R. from East Brunswick, NJ

-After a wildlife infestation had ruined this homeowner's attic insulation, they called Cowleys to remove the old insulation and replace it with TAP pest control insulation, cleaning up the attic area and making the home more energy efficient.
+After a raccoon infestation had ruined this homeowner's attic insulation in East Brunswick, NJ, she called Cowleys to remove the old insulation and replace it with Trusoft blown-in cellulose insulation.

 An East Brunswick homeowner contacted Crawl Space Solutions by Cowleys to inspect her “CleanSpace” that had been installed by another company ten years ago.
 She was concerned because one of the Everlast vent cover doors “looked funny.”
 Upon arrival, we immediately saw that the homeowner was right, and it was a good thing she called us.
 Because the door was was not installed properly, it was bowing out in the middle and not sitting flat on the foundation wall.
 This was a potential problem because it allowed damp, humid outdoor air to flow into the crawl space.